andrezeitz/z-padel-milestone-5/README.md

 #### HTML

 checkout.html
 * This is the page for the checkout.
 It's the final step before the user can pay for their products.
 It shows all the products added and total price.
-It also askes the user for billing information which will be stored in the database for future use.
+It also ask the user for billing information which will be stored in the database for future use.
 There's a stripe input that will take the credit card information.
 It also has a button to pay.

 checkout_success.html
 * This page displays a success message after the user has successfully paid for their products.
 It also displays the order number, order date, the products and price.